menu

 Overview

 Spring Valley is a tiny village located in the state of Ohio.
 With a population of 418 people and just one neighborhood, Spring Valley is the 700th largest community in Ohio.
-Spring Valley has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Spring Valley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Spring Valley real estate is some of the most expensive in Ohio, although Spring Valley house values don't compare to the most expensive real estate in the U.S.